-When is the perfect time to do a reality check?
+The perfect time to do a reality check

 Well, it depends on what works best for you.
 That’s the best answer we can give, it really depends on what works best for each person because it’s different for everyone.
 Some people find that just holding their nose and trying to breathe twice a day is enough for it to show up in their dreams, while others require a lot more effort.